alphacharlie/RasPwn/README.md

 environment and playground for hackers and pentesters.
 By loading Raspwn OS and connecting to the Raspberry Pi via WiFi, one can practice pen- testing as well as both offensive and defensive hacking techniques *without ever even getting on the internet* for only around $50.

-On top of the base OS ans LAMP stack we have created the Raspwn Web Playground.
+On top of the base OS and LAMP stack we have created the Raspwn Web Playground.
 This website contains a myriad of web applications, all of which are either out-of-date or intentionally vulnerable.

 In addition all of to the services and applications listed, the OS itself is based upon a Debian Snapshot from February 2015.
 So system libraries such